 I don't know about you, but that sure didn't change anything for me!

 Sometime people think that means we 'shouldn't have negative thoughts'.
-No. It means that, *after exploring the situation and *determining if there's productive actions to be taken, and *taking those actions, *stop thinking about it.
+No. It means that,

 Not so hard to do when we actually take the action(s).
 Putting them off or refusing to take action encourages worry.